ANYTHING WORTH DOING

 Rachel's frequent collaborations have taken shape in the form of full & part-time bands, as well as one-offs and semi-annual projects.
 Click on each photo to learn more about each venture.

 Ian Fitzgerald & Rachel Sumner are each decorated songwriters in their own right, so it seemed only natural the two would meet and want to create together.
 Sing Me An Old Tune marks their first collaborative effort, setting their own originals by the side of timeless covers.
 Recorded by candlelight in a single room at National Sound Studios in Cranston, RI, the album includes only live takes with no edits or overdubs.
 Sumner & Fitzgerald create a warm space using two acoustic guitars and invite listeners with their tender, intimate harmonies reminiscent of celebrated duos Gram Parsons & Emmylou Harris or Gillian Welch & Dave Rawlings.
-Sing Me An Old Tune will be available on Feburary 14th, 2019.
+Sing Me An Old Tune is available now.